mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Common Power Synergies

 **Super Toughness:** Your body is a shifting, inconsistent mass of vague stuff.
-It’s hard for it to get hurt in a meaningful way.
+It's hard for it to get hurt in a meaningful way.

-**Disguise:** With a little careful manipulation, you can reshape your face, body, and even voice into convincing facsimiles of someone else’s.
+**Disguise:** With a little careful manipulation, you can reshape your face, body, and even voice into convincing facsimiles of someone else's.

 **Natural Weapon:** Your elastic arms can turn into blades, hammers, clubs…all manner of built-in weaponry.

 ### Drawbacks

 - Because all of your bones [[shift]] and slide around, you can never really bring good leverage to bear during physical tasks.
 You are actually quite [Weak].
-- You aren’t so much “elastic” as you are a formless, shapeless horror.
+- You aren't so much “elastic” as you are a formless, shapeless horror.
 You might be able to put on a fairly humanoid form, but you [Need to Concentrate to Stay Solid].

 ### Collateral Damage Effects

 **Balloon:** You can swell up like a balloon, large enough to completely fill your zone.
 This is an attack on everyone, friend and foe, in your zone, which deals 2 physical stress.
 Every target who takes stress is moved into an adjacent zone of your choice.
 Meanwhile, everything else in the zone gets moved or crushed.

 **Rubber Vengeance:** When you bounce back, you do so with style.
-When someone attacks you with a projectile, you can use your body’s rubbery quality to reflect it back at them.
-If you do, both you and your attacker must defend against your attacker’s roll, and any special effects created by the attack apply to both of you.
+When someone attacks you with a projectile, you can use your body's rubbery quality to reflect it back at them.
+If you do, both you and your attacker must defend against your attacker's roll, and any special effects created by the attack apply to both of you.
 Doing this may send wayward projectiles in the direction of innocent bystanders, however.

 Energy Absorption

 You are a human capacitor, able to absorb pure energy into your body and release it at will.

 **Basic Energy Absorption:** You may use [[Physique]], with a +2 bonus, to defend against any energy-based attack and to overcome energy-based obstacles, simply by absorbing the energy into your body.
-Energy-based threats include electricity—such as stun guns and tasers—radiation, fire, and most super-powered blasts; in short, things that can hurt you but aren’t solid objects.
+Energy-based threats include electricity—such as stun guns and tasers—radiation, fire, and most super-powered blasts; in short, things that can hurt you but aren't solid objects.

 ### Enhancements